GSA/notifications-api/terraform/README.md

 :green_book: New developers start here!

 Assuming [initial setup](#initial-setup) is complete &mdash; which it should be if Notify.gov is online &mdash; Terraform state is stored in a shared remote backend.
 If you are going to be writing Terraform for any of our deployment environments you'll need to hook up to this backend.
-(You don't need to do this if you are just writing code for the `development` module, becase it stores state locally on your laptop.)
+(You don't need to do this if you are just writing code for the `development` module, because it stores state locally on your laptop.)

 1. Enter the bootstrap module with `cd bootstrap`
 1. Run `./import.sh` to import the bucket containing remote terraform state into your local state